 “First of all, to land anything you need to know you, you need to spend time with yourself and ask yourself what you really want to do and what is driving that, what are your passions and what are your future long-term goals.

 Once you have discovered yourself it then makes sense to reach out to people and start networking.

-“In that networking, you are very particular about the people who can lead you to opportunities that you have identified and interested in pursuing.
-You need to have people who can show the ropes on how to get there.
-You also need to network for people who can mention your name at the right time for you to land that job opportunity because you can’t be everywhere and opportunities spring up everywhere and you need people who will be in the right place to mention your name and you know to vouch for you.” says Kunkyebe.
+“In that networking, you are very particular about the people who can lead you to opportunities that you have identified and are interested in pursuing.
+You need to have people who can show you the ropes on how to get there.
+You also need to network with people who can mention your name at the right time for you to land that job opportunity because you can’t be everywhere and opportunities spring up everywhere so you need people who will be in the right place to recommend you and vouch for you.” says Ms. Kunkyebe.

 3. Be Willing To Start From The Bottom

-Sylvia says fresh graduates always make the mistake of thinking because they were the best in their class plum jobs should be falling on their laps like manna from heaven.
-So, you find a fresh gradual who thinks they are going to get a $1000 salary and come with all sorts of expectations.
+Sylvia says fresh graduates always make the mistake of thinking because they were the best in their class plum jobs should be falling on their laps.
+So, you find a fresh graduate who thinks they are going to get a $1000 salary and come with all sorts of expectations.

 “You are the best on paper but that doesn’t mean you are the best on the job.
-No matter what your degree is you will still need to do a lot of learning when you start working so that humility to start from the bottom and work your way to the top as well as the willingness to learn are key to your success and promotion on the job.”
+No matter what your degree is you will still need to do a lot of learning when you start working.
+So the humility to start from the bottom and work your way to the top as well as the willingness to learn are key to your success and promotion on the job.”